 I know, I am good like that 🙂

 Then it was all about Sunday lunch.
-Champers is down near Bridgetown and we had always dismissed it before because we assumed it was on the road, and didn’t have a sea view.
+Champers is down near Bridgetown, the capital of Barbados, and we had always dismissed it before because we assumed it was on the road, and didn’t have a sea view.
 How wrong we were, it actually straddles a road, with the car park on one side, and the restaurant the other so it absolutely has a spectacular sea view.

 It also serves fabulous food, with a really reasonable three courses for BDS$90 (about £30) menu.
 Well worth the trip for the roast chicken alone!